Canop/broot/website/docs/documentation/configuration.md

 ## White background skin

-If your console has a white background, the default skin is probably not convenient.

-Here's a skin specifically designed for this case:
+If you're used to black on white, you might prefer to use a white background skin:

 ![light skin](../img/20191114-light-skin.png)